taataa/tapspace/docs/api/v2/index.md

     - *viewport*
       - a [tapspace.components.Viewport](#tapspacecomponentsviewport)
     - *mapper*
-      - optional function (parentId, parent, childId), synchronous, where parent is a [Component](#tapspacecomponentscomponent).
+      - a function (parentId, parent, childId), synchronous, where parent is a [Component](#tapspacecomponentscomponent).
 Determine the placement of the child by returning a [Basis](#tapspacegeometrybasis) relative to the parent.
     - *backmapper*
-      - optional function (childId, child, parentId), synchronous, where child is a [Component](#tapspacecomponentscomponent).
+      - a function (childId, child, parentId), synchronous, where child is a [Component](#tapspacecomponentscomponent).
 Determine the placement of the parent by returning a [Basis](#tapspacegeometrybasis) relative to the child.
     - *tracker*
       - a function (parentId, parent), synchronous.
 The parent is a [Component](#tapspacecomponentscomponent).
 Return a list of ID strings where each ID represents a child of the parent.
     - *backtracker*